WentUrc/.github/profile/README.md

  This organization is a fictional world, and every user in it is a character within that world — except for those with a code name after IGCrystal and Larch-C. Some characters may have self-narrative documents that contain short stories.

+ Went represents “the journey forward,” yet it belongs to the past.
+We have long set foot on the pilgrimage toward the unknown beauty that dwells deep within our hearts, haven’t we?

+ Urc (Unnamed Radiant Core): The original locus of gentle light and unnamed goodwill that appears at the cusp of becoming — a quiet, enduring radiance that guides hope and preserves the possibility of a better world.

 *Created by Larch-C.*

 [WentUrc](https://wenturc.com/)